 Adviser is affiliated with the Bensboro Companies because Mr. Robinson is a shared control person at Adviser and at the Bensboro Companies.
 Mr. Robinson receives compensation for his activities at The Bensboro Company, LLC and Bensboro Advisors, LLC and indirectly from the Bensboro Seasonal Futures Fund, L.P.
-Mr. Robinson, in his separate capacity as a member and principal of the Bensboro Companies may solicit Clients of Robinson Value Management, Ltd. to participate in commodities related services or invest in the commodity pool offered by the Bensboro Companies.
+Mr. Robinson, in his separate capacity as a member and principal of the Bensboro Companies may solicit

+Clients of Robinson Value Management, Ltd. to participate in commodities related services or invest in the commodity pool offered by the Bensboro Companies.
 This creates a potential for a conflict of interest between Robinson Value Management, Ltd. Clients and Mr. Robinson's individual interests in the Bensboro Companies.

-Because investment in these types of entities may involve certain additional degrees of risk, Mr. Robinson, in his capacities at the Bensboro Companies, will only recommended such investments when consistent with the Client's stated investment objectives, tolerance for risk, liquidity and suitability.
+Because investment in these types of entities may involve certain additional degrees of risk, Mr. Robinson, in his capacities at the Bensboro Companies, will only recommend such investments if he has a reasonable basis for believing, at the time of making the recommendation, that the customer has such knowledge and experience in financial matters that the customer may reasonably be expected to be capable of evaluating the risks of the recommended transaction.
 Mr. Robinson, in his capacities as Chief Investment Officer and Investment Adviser Representative, does not recommend or supervise investments within the Bensboro Companies.
 Also, Robinson Value Management does not recommend or supervise investments within the Bensboro Companies.